10 Habits for a Healthier Workday

 5. Check Your Posture

 Have you ever looked over at your co-worker to find them hunched over their laptop or slouched in front of their computer screen?
 Maintaining proper posture while you work can ensure you stay comfortable and reduce the risk of chronic injury to wrists, neck, and back.
 Bad posture often leads to lower back pain, neck pain, and wrist injury, and for some, multiple trips to the chiropractor.
 Sit up straight or reclined slightly, and make sure you’re not reaching or bending to do your work.
-Try a posture corrector to help train yourself into better posture.

 6. Bring Your Lunch